teknatha136/demoapp/day4-kubernetes.md

 ### Individual Checkpoints
 Each student should have:
 - [ ] Successfully set up a local Kubernetes environment
-- [ ] Deployed the Task Manager application to Kubernetes
+- [ ] Deployed the Task Manager application to Kubernetes with external PostgreSQL on VM
+- [ ] Configured proper database connectivity between Kubernetes and VM
 - [ ] Scaled the application up and down
 - [ ] Understood the relationship between Pods, Deployments, and Services
+- [ ] Explored ConfigMaps and Secrets for configuration management
+- [ ] Set up Ingress for external access
-- [ ] Troubleshot at least one common Kubernetes issue
+- [ ] Troubleshot common Kubernetes and connectivity issues
 - [ ] Understood how Kubernetes integrates with CI/CD (if covered)

 ### Key Takeaways